Dickinson-COMP-491-492/website/docs/assignments/PP01-TechSpikePresentation.md

   - Use clear and engaging visual materials (slides and/or whiteboard).
   - Employ large fonts, images and diagrams that are very easy for the audience to read, even from the back of the room.
   - Limit the amount of content on each slide so that the audience can absorb it and listen to what is being said.
+  - Slides are accessible via a link on the team's page in the course repository.
 - **Presenters:** Individual presenters should:
   - Provide visual cues (e.g. a pointer or highlighting) to clearly indicate which parts of the slide/visual/code are being discussed at each point to assist the audience in following along.
   - Present material in an order and at a pace that allows the audience to follow along.